11 Ways To Fix The VPN Authentication Failed Error in 2021

 If you’ve tried all of the above solutions and you’re still having problems, you may want to consider a better VPN service.
 Free and lower-end VPNs can be slow and prone to other connection issues.
 In contrast, premium services are very fast and much less likely to cause problems.
 For example, ExpressVPN offers unlimited bandwidth and has a built-in speed test feature to help you pick the fastest server.

-For those on a budget, NordVPN has many of the same features as ExpressVPN at a more affordable price.
-The service isn’t as fast, but it’s known for its reliability.
 Or if you watch a lot of online content, you may want to try CyberGhost.
 The company guarantees that you’ll always be connected to the fastest available server, and it also has servers which are optimized for various streaming services.

 These VPNs all offer money-back guarantees, so you can try them out for a while and get a full refund if you aren’t satisfied.